 There are many ways you can help us as we develop Flynne’s Barn.

-We have started a new counselling project and are looking for sessional counsellors/ psychotherapists to join our roster.
-You will be accredited and have experience working with young people.
-If you are interested please contact Robin, email@example.com
+We are looking for sessional counsellors/ psychotherapists to join the roster for our counselling service.
+You will need to be accredited and have experience working with young people.
+If you are interested please contact Robin.

 We have had so many generous offers of help from both old friends and new for which we are hugely grateful.